ello/wtf/_posts/about/2015-04-21-other-test.md

 categories: about
 position: 3
 ---
 Here is an edit from the github website.
+And an edit pushed up from local.

 Ello was originally built by a group of seven well-known artists and programmers as a private social network.
 Over time, so many people wanted to use Ello that our servers were overwhelmed.
 We built a public version of Ello for everyone to use.